sagecodes/intro-machine-learning-old/README.md

 - Data is typically denoted as X while labels are denoted with y
 - assign our classifier with 'k' value to a variable
 - train(fit) our model
-- output the preditcion
+- output the prediction
-- output the probabability behind the prediction
+- output the probability behind the prediction

 ```